Lork071/mirak/docs/backend/ticket-controler.md

-#Scannibg of the ticket diagram
+#Scanning of the ticket diagram

 ```mermaid
 flowchart TB